Jade Grobler Looks Smoking Hot In A Red Bikini On Instagram

-On Monday, April 6, Jade Grobler flashed a generous amount of skin in her new Instagram update, and her fans couldn’t be happier.
+On Monday, April 6, Jade Grobler flashed a generous amount of skin in her new Instagram update, and her fans probably couldn’t be happier.
 The 21-year-old tantalized viewers when she modeled a sexy two-piece swimsuit, flaunting her incredibly toned body.

 In the new snapshot, Jade was snapped outdoors, standing against a white wall, posing with her left hip angled to the side with one knee bent.
 She tilted her head and smiled at the camera, showing her pearly whites.
-Her left hand held some strands of hair in place as it was quite windy that day.
+Her left hand held some strands of hair in place as it appeared to be quite windy that day.

 The Australian model rocked a red bikini with a white outline.
 The top featured padded cups and a plunging neckline, boasting ample cleavage.
 The spaghetti-style straps went over her shoulders, accentuating her lean shoulders and arms.
 She sported low-cut bikini bottoms with high-cut legs, clinging to her slim waist.
 Fans were also raving about her midsection, specifically her taut stomach and flat abs.
 The red-and-white color of her swimwear was a nice contrast to her tanned skin.